5 Ways to Help Your Child’s Tutor and Teachers Communicate

 Tutors can provide great support and help for kids with learning and thinking differences.
 And good communication between your child’s tutor and teacher is key to making your child’s tutoring experience a successful one.

 Sharing information allows the tutor to support what your child is learning in the classroom.
-The tutor can make sure the methods she uses don’t confuse your child because they’re different from what’s being used at school.
+The tutor can make sure the methods your child uses aren’t confusing because they’re different from what’s being used at school.

-Here are five ways to help your child’s tutor and his teachers communicate and work together.
+Here are five ways to help your child’s tutor and their teachers communicate and work together.

 1. Share your tutoring plans with the teacher.